 These work by reinforcing the weak points of your door and frame, preventing kick ins from physical force.
 The pry shields are screwed onto the door and frame, takes about 30 minutes to install and you do not need to remove your door to install these shields.

-2. Add an Insulated Metal Door
+2. Add a Solid Secure Door

 A metal door, like this one from Steves & Sons, is just as strong as a solid wood door but at less than half the cost.
 It is galvanized to prevent rust and helps to decrease maintenance.
 I used to have a solid wood door, it was beautiful but the upkeep – the sanding and staining – every two years was daunting.
 It can be primed and ready to be painted.
 It has a polystyrene core for energy efficiency.
 This one comes pre-drilled for a deadbolt and lever set with a 2 3/8″ backset.